Rosebank Distillery

 Following a Lowland and Irish tradition of triple distilling, Rosebank offers visitors the opportunity to learn about the region's long-time association with lighter whiskies.
 On the Reawakening tour, you'll discover the process of bringing a distillery back to life as you're guided through the new still house and warehouse.
 The tour concludes with a tasting of mature single malts from Rosebank's sister distilleries Glengoyne and Tamdhu.
 Deeper tours with longer-aged tastings are also available.
 Check their website for details.

-Take a Whiskey Flight to Rosebank Distillery
+Take a Whisky Flight to Rosebank Distillery

 Map to Distillery